| |

 Lawyer; member of North

-Carolina state house of representatives, 1818-19; superior court
+Carolina house of commons, 1818-19; superior court judge in North

 Representative from North Carolina 8th District, 1823-26; U.S.